-When you start off the new year, why don’t add some money in your pocket and a bit for your future self? don;t worry about making drastic changes to your finances.
-Instead focus on making automated and sustainable adjustments – it’s much easier.
+When you start off the new year, why don’t add some money in your pocket and a bit for your future self?
+Don’t worry – I’m not asking you to make drastic changes overnight to your finances.
+Instead I want to show you how to focus on making automated and sustainable adjustments so when you save, the habit doesn’t just stick, you actually grow your money..

 Contribute More to Your 401(k)